AnotherGitAccount/TFE/project_flow.md

 ### Step 3.
 Connecting to the board to the computer

 * Place the sd card in you de10 nano sd card reader
-* Set the boot switches to 010101
+* Set the boot switches (from 1 to 6) to ON ON ON ON ON X
 * Plug the J4 USB port to your computer
 * Power the de10 nano board